Articles

 What is the difference between counselling and psychotherapy is an important question if you are thinking of embarking on some therapy?
 Accepting that you need help can be a difficult step to take.
 Once you have made the decision to get help it is beneficial to make sure that you get the right help.
 There is cross over between counselling and psychotherapy as well as some unique differences.
 This article will enable you to make an informed decision on which type of therapy is right for you.
 Every therapist has a different style and level of training so this article is just a guide.

-The Difficulties a counsellor or psychotherapist might help with
+What difficulties does a counsellor or psychotherapist help with?

 A counsellor is more likely to help with a specific difficulty, current problem or surface issue.
 An example might include a bereavement or a difficulty that is not necessarily rooted in the past.
 A psychotherapist is more likely to help with more deep-rooted difficulties that affects a client’s life.
 Examples might include child abuse or trauma.
 A psychotherapist or counsellor however might help with either type of issue.
 A psychotherapist might help a client with psychological difficulties in life caused by internal difficulties whereas a counsellor might help a client with a problem triggered by external circumstances.